 Certain groups get discounts at the children's museum.

-Active, retired, and reserve military members and their families get free admission on certain days of the year.
-Every other day, they get in for a discounted rate.
+Active retired, and reserve military members and their families get free admission on certain days of the year.
+Every other day, they get in at a discounted rate.
 Make sure you bring your military ID.

 Educators also get money off their museum membership, as long as they can show ID proof.